howerj/libforth/MANUAL.md

 different systems from the normal desktop to embedded systems with very few modifications.

-This interpreter traces its lineage back to an entry from the [ioccc][ioccc].
+This interpreter traces its lineage back to an entry from the [IOCCC][ioccc].
 A person submitting under the name **buzzard** entered two winning entries, one listed as *buzzard.2* in the year 1992 was a small FORTH interpreter, this one is a relative of it.